Kristian O'Leary

 Kristian Denis O'Leary (born 30 August 1977) is a Welsh football coach and former professional footballer.
 He is best known for his spells both as a player and coach at Swansea City.
 He formerly managed Welsh sides Carmarthen Town and Neath, and American soccer club Atlantic City.
+He is currently first team coach at Swansea City.

 Playing career

 Born in Port Talbot, O'Leary began his career as a trainee at Swansea City, having signed for the club as a schoolboy at the age of 14 in 1992.
 He made his professional debut for the club during the 1995–96 season.
 His favoured position is in midfield, although he has also played in central defence and at right-back.
 O'Leary spent part of the 2002–03 season as the club captain.

 O'Leary was a one club man until November 2006 when he joined Cheltenham Town on a month's loan, later turning down the chance to move to the club on a permanent basis.
 In August 2009, he moved to Leyton Orient on a one-month loan deal, making three appearances before returning to Swansea.
 Having made over 300 appearances for Swansea City in a spell lasting nearly 15 years, O'Leary left the club by mutual consent on 2 February 2010.
 After a spell training with Hereford United, on 17 March he turned out as a trialist for Wrexham reserves against Preston North End reserves after training with the Conference side the week before.
 On 26 March 2010 he signed an initial one-month contract with the club with a view to a longer deal, making his debut the following day in a 3–0 win over Histon.

 On 12 July 2010, he joined Welsh Premier League side Neath.
 The club stated that "Kris is invaluable to add steel and direction to a young squad in readiness for next season".